Selected Projects on Physiologic Forensics

 M. Chen and M. Wu: “Protect Your Deep Neural Networks from Piracy,” IEEE International Workshop on Information Forensics and Security (WIFS), Hong Kong, China, Dec.
 2018.

-Coming soon F. Wang, K. Zheng, L. Lu, J. Xiao, M. Wu, and S. Miao: “Automatic Vertebra Localization and Identification in CT by Spine Rectification and Anatomically-constrained Optimization,” Proc. of IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR’21), accepted in March 2021, to appear.
+NEW F. Wang, K. Zheng, L. Lu, J. Xiao, M. Wu, and S. Miao: “Automatic Vertebra Localization and Identification in CT by Spine Rectification and Anatomically-constrained Optimization,” Proc. of IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR’21).
 [27% acceptance rate]

 Selected Projects on Media Forensics